PI-H2T: Enhancing Long-Tailed Visual Recognition with Permutation-Invariant and Head-to-Tail Feature Fusion: Methodology

-\end{proof} The learnable parameters in Eq.~(\ref{eq:ini_fuse}) can be replaced by a 1D convolution kernel, allowing this module to be seamlessly integrated into an existing model as a standalone layer.
-Therefore, Eq.~(\ref{eq:ini_fuse}) can be changed into the following form:
+The learnable parameters in Eq.~(\ref{eq:ini_fuse}) can be implemented using a 1D convolution kernel, allowing the module to be seamlessly integrated into existing models as a standalone layer.
+Accordingly, Eq.~(\ref{eq:ini_fuse}) can be reformulated as: